Healthcare GRC

 Privacy Concerns Arise as AI Chatbots Enter Healthcare

 Artificial Intelligence (AI) chatbots have long been used in healthcare for basic use cases such as answering questions at an insurer’s website.
-However, with the rising visibility of ChatGPT, expansion into new use cases has dramatically increased.
+However, with the rising visibility of ChatGPT, expansion into new healthcare use AI cases has dramatically increased.
 The global healthcare chatbots market is expected to top $543 million by 2027, at a 19.5 percent Compound Annual Growth Rate (CAGR).

-The potential for AI regulation in the U.S. is still being debated.
+The potential for AI in healthcare regulation in the U.S. is still being debated.
 There is now a growing consensus that some form of regulation is necessary to ensure AI is used safely and responsibly.

 One example is Italy’s temporary ban of ChatGPT following issues over possible privacy violations and failure to verify users were at least 13 years of age.